MoonPoet/xaprb-src/content/blog/2014/time-series-databases-influxdb.md

 a bit but wasn't impressed.
 It's also unimplemented.
 Vertica does offer some [time-series extensions in their VSQL language](https://my.vertica.com/docs/CE/6.0.1/HTML/index.htm#13389.htm) but it's essentially "a table is a series" and I need to be able to express series as keys, not object names.
-I also need to deal with arbitrarily large numbers of series -- millions, currently.
+I also need to deal with arbitrarily large numbers of series---millions, currently.

 "Native" time-series databases do exist, but I'm not happy with what's out